How do I use the Library?

 Get a Library card?

-Library cards can only be issued in person at the Transylvania County Library.
-Library cards are available free of charge to anyone who lives, works, attends school or owns property in Transylvania County.
-Others may purchase a non-resident borrower’s card for $20 per year.
-Cards can only be issued in person and a valid picture identification card with current mailing address is required in order to receive a library card.
+Library cards are available free of charge to Transylvania County residents and property owners.
+Library cards are issued in person only and a valid picture identification card with current mailing address is required.
 A parent or guardian must be present for a child under 12 to be issued a card.

 There is no charge for the first replacement of a lost or damaged library card.
 Each subsequent lost cards can be replaced for $2.
 To get your replacement card, bring a valid picture identification card with your current mailing address to the Library’s Circulation Desk.

 Renew my items?

 You may renew books, audio books and music CDs twice by calling (828) 884-3151, pressing 2, and speaking directly to a Circulation staff member.
 You may also renew online by logging in to your account.
 Enter your Library Card number (14 digit number on back of library card) as well as your PIN.
 Next, press Log In.
 Select “Account Activity” then click on the orange “Renew” button to renew a single item.
 If you wish to renew multiple items, place a check mark in the boxes of the items you wish to renew on the far right of the titles, then click on the Renew button at the bottom.
 If there is a problem renewing items (e.g. there is a waiting list for the item; the item is not renewable; or the item has already been renewed twice) a message will indicate this.

 Loaned items can also be renewed in person at the library with your borrower’s card.